AquaScaleEurope

 • Perzentil-Ranking: Munich ranks in the top 73% of measured municipalities nationally for mineral density.

-• Geologischer Faktor: The local municipal supply (managed by Stadtwerke München) yields a base hardness of 157 mg/L. Seasonal fluctuations average 9%.
+• Geologischer Faktor: The local municipal supply (managed by Stadtwerke München) yields a base hardness of 157 mg/L. Seasonal variation of ±5–10% is typical in regions with mixed surface/groundwater sourcing.

 • Infrastruktur-Hinweis: Given the infrastructure age typical of urban centers of this size, localized pipe scaling may compound these base metrics at the tap.